 How much lubricant should I use on my garage door?

 You only need to use a small amount of lubricant on each part of the garage door.
-Overlubricating can actually attract dirt and debris and cause more harm than good.
+Overlubricating can attract dirt and debris and cause more harm than good.

 Can garage door lubricant fix a noisy door?